surf-sci-bc/deployment/jupyterlab/README.md

 # Jupyterlab single server

+**This method is deprecated.
+Refer to deployment/jupyterhub instead.**

 This describes the old method of deploying a single jupyterlab server (no hub).
 The `agfalta_tools` code is pushed to that server directly over git and then an editable install is used.

 ## Set up the git repos on the server